-As the majority of computation in both DNN training and inference are dot products, the formats for their underlying numbers have been extensively studied to make this computation efficient.
+efficient.
 Figure 2 divides various formats into three groups: fixed point (top), floating point (middle), and BFP (bottom).
 The number of exponent bits (e) and mantissa bits (m) are provided for each format.

 Fixed point formats do not have an exponent field, which reduces the dynamic range that can be represented but simplifies the hardware.
-The use of fixed point formats for DNN training and inference has been well explored [12], [13], [14], [15], [16], [17], [18], [19], [20], [21], [22], [23], [24].
-The smallest format is a 1-bit binary representation (upper left of Figure 2) used by binarized neural networks [25] which has no exponent or mantissa bits.
-Floating point formats have a larger dynamic range than fixed point, making them more amenable to wider dynamic range of gradients in DNN training [26].
+The use of fixed point formats for DNN training and inference has been well explored [7], [8], [13], [14], [22], [23], [24], [27], [31], [38], [46].
+The smallest format is a 1-bit binary representation (upper left of Figure 2) used by binarized neural networks which has no exponent or mantissa bits.
+Floating point formats have a larger dynamic range than fixed point, making them more amenable to wider dynamic range of gradients in DNN training [10].
 IEEE 754 32-bit IEEE floating point or FP32 (middle left of Figure 2) is the conventional format for DNN training.
 Mixed precision training operates on some tensors in a higher precision and other tensors in a lower precision.
-For instance, Nvidia Mixed

-Precision (MP) [27] proposed to perform most computations in the forward pass in FP16, while keeping an FP32 copy of the weights for updating gradients in the backward pass during training.
-Custom floating point formats like bfloat16 [1], TensorFloat [2] and HFP8 [28] (middle right of Figure 2) operate in a similar mixed precision regime and have been shown to work as well as FP32 for training accurate DNNs.
-For example, HFP8 performs forward pass computations using 8-bit FP with one bit sign, 4-bit exponent, 3-bit mantissa (1-4-3) and backward pass computations with one bit sign, 5-bit exponent and 2-bit mantissa (1-5-2).
-These custom formats increase the number of exponent bits and decrease the number of mantissa bits to better approximate the distribution of gradients during training.
+For instance, Nvidia Mixed Precision (MP) [34] proposed to perform most computations in the forward pass in FP16, while keeping an FP32 copy of the weights for updating during training.
+Custom floating point formats like bfloat16 [21], TensorFloat [36] and HFP8 [42] (middle right of Figure 2) operate in a similar mixed precision regime and have been shown to work as well as FP32 for training accurate DNNs.
+For example, HFP8 performs forward pass computations using 8-bit FP with one bit sign, 4-bit exponent, 3-bit mantissa (14-3) and backward pass computations with one bit sign, 5-bit exponent and 2-bit mantissa (1-5-2).

 While BFP represents a promising direction for improving the efficiency of DNN training as middle ground between fixed and floating point, there has been a small amount of prior work in designing efficient hardware to support it.
-Drumond et al. [10] proposed to use a large BFP group size of 576 (a 2D tile of size 24×24) which requires a wide mantissa bitwidth of m=12 to achieve good accuracy.
+Flexpoint [29] proposed a BFP format with a 16-bit mantissa (m=16) and a 5-bit shared exponent across an entire tensor.
+Our paper focuses on how to adjust the BFP mantissa bitwidth adaptively (e.g., m = 2 or 4) during training to reduce training time and power consumption.
+Drumond et al. [17] proposed to use a large BFP group size of 576 (a 2D tile of size $24 \times 24$ ) which requires a wide mantissa bitwidth of m=12 to achieve good accuracy.
 Compared to these prior approaches, we show in Section VI-B, that training under INT with similar number of bits (e.g., 12 bits) also has good performance, which suggests that BFP has little advantages over INT12 for such large tiles.
-Additionally, the paper did not describe a detailed hardware design for the implementation of BFP computation.
+Additionally, they did not provide a detailed hardware design for the implementation of BFP computation.

-More recently, Microsoft proposed a BFP format (MSFP-12 in lower right of Figure 2) for DNN inference via post-training quantization [9] on their Project Brainwave FPGA cloud platform [29].
+More recently, Microsoft proposed a BFP format (MSFP-12 in lower right of Figure 2) for DNN inference via post-training quantization [15] on their Project Brainwave FPGA cloud platform [20].
 In our paper, by using BFP-aware DNN training instead of post-training quantization, we are able to use a smaller exponent width of 4 instead of 8 while achieving similar inference accuracy.
-For training, as we show in Figure 22, via variable precision BFP, FAST reduces the training time and energy consumption compared to the previously mentioned training based on floating point or BFP formats.
+For training, as we show in Figure 20, via variable precision BFP, FAST reduces the training time and power consumption compared to the previously mentioned training based on floating point or BFP formats.